 The following are eleven terms that you should know!

-APR (Annual Percentage Rate)- Annual Percentage Rate is the annual rate of interest that gets charged to the consumer and paid to the investor.
+APR (Annual Percentage Rate): The annual rate of interest that gets charged to the consumer and paid to the investor.

-Vehicle Service Contract (VSC) – a written contract entered into by a vehicle owner and an insurance provider which state the insurance provider will pay for specific parts and labor cost associated with automobile repairs for a specific period of time and/or miles less a specific deductible in exchange for a premium paid by the vehicle owner.
+Vehicle Service Contract (VSC): A written contract entered into by a vehicle owner and an insurance provider which state that the insurance provider will pay for specific parts and labor cost associated with automobile repairs for a specific period of time and/or miles less a specific deductible in exchange for a premium paid by the vehicle owner.

-Amount Financed - total dollar amount the member is borrowing from a lender before interest expense is calculated, which in our line of refinancing is the following equation: Pay off of Vehicle + After Market Products + Any Cash Back to Member + Any Fees Charged – Any Money Down and/or Cancelation Refund Money = Amount Financed.
+Amount Financed: The total dollar amount the member is borrowing from a lender before interest expense is calculated, which in our line of refinancing is the following equation: Pay off of Vehicle + After Market Products + Any Cash Back to Member + Any Fees Charged – Any Money Down and/or Cancellation Refund Money = Amount Financed.

-Retail Installment Contract – financing agreement allowing for repayment of a loan over a specific period of time, at a fixed monthly payment and rate.
+Retail Installment Contract: A financing agreement allowing for repayment of a loan over a specific period of time, at a fixed monthly payment and rate.